-- 5.6.
-The Blakeney Neighbourhood Plan outlines the approach and on this basis, the local community will look to positively engage with the statutory planning process to guide future development.
+4.5.
+The Blakeney Neighbourhood Plan outlines the approach and, on this basis, the local community will look to positively engage with the statutory planning process to guide future development.
 As growth comes it must create developments of quality that contribute to the character of Blakeney and provide additional local benefits.
-It must be more than an exercise in meeting housing supply 'numbers' through the addition of characterless estates that destroy the rural feel of Blakeney. - 5.7.
-The aim, therefore, is to enable the provision of a choice of new homes to meet the needs of all sections of the community in a manner that respects the character of the parish.
+It must be more than an exercise in meeting housing supply 'numbers' through the addition of characterless estates that destroy the rural feel of Blakeney.

+4.6.
+The aim, therefore, is to enable the provision of a choice of new homesto meet the needs of all sections of the community in a manner that respects the character of the parish.
-5.8.

 Strategic Context

-- 5.9.
-The adopted Local Development Framework covering the Blakeney Neighbourhood Area currently comprises of: - Core Strategy Incorporating Development Control Policies (September 2008) - Proposals Map (September 2008) - Site Allocations Development Plan Document (February 2011) - 5.10.
-Other documents as part of the Local Development Framework are: - Coastal Erosion Guidance (April 2009) - Design Guide (December 2008) - Open Space Practice Guidance & Maps Annex (September) 2009)
+- 4.7.
+At the time of preparing this Neighbourhood Plan, the adopted Local Plan, covering north Norfolk District and including Blakeney Neighbourhood Area, comprises of: - Core Strategy Incorporating Development Control Policies (September 2008) - Proposals Map (September 2008) - Site Allocations Development Plan Document (February 2011)